 Our residency training program is interested in residents who want to excel, whether in a clinical career, research career or a combination of both.
 All of our residents receive intensive clinical training.
 For those residents interested in exploring the possibility of an academic career, we are able to provide outstanding research mentors from an internationally recognized faculty.
 One of the keys to a successful academic career is a knowledgeable faculty mentor.
-Many of our faculty are involved in interdisciplinary research with other faculty throughout the medical center (and the world) and, therefore, interested residents have the opportunity to work with faculty from other departments as well as our own.
+There are over 150 faculty throughout the university who conduct research relevant to psychiatric disorders.
+Residents have had the ability to work with any of these faculty members over the past 15 years.
+WUMS has consistently been ranked as a top 10 research university with a mean rank in NIH funding of 4.1.
+Our psychiatry faculty routinely have over 200 publications each year.
 We have included lists of psychiatry faculty publications and grants in order to provide a flavor of the academic richness of our department.